andreasfor/mvp_ml_delivery-main/README.md

 The time was not enough to manage to implement a CI/CD pipeline with automated test included in the pipeline when pushing code.

+This Youtube [video](https://www.youtube.com/watch?v=f2XQMFod8kg) shows how to set up CI/CD pipeline in Github Actions.
+However, I did not have the Azure permissions needed in order to follow the video.

 ## Future improvements

 The future improvements should be investigated in the following order.